eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     dds::sub::LoanedSamples<HelloWorldData::Msg>::const_iterator sample_iter;

-As the ``read( )/take()`` operation may return more the one data sample (in the event that several publishing applications are started simultaneously to write different message instances), an iterator is used.
+As the ``read( )/take()`` operation may return more the one data sample (if several publishing applications are started simultaneously to write different message instances), an iterator is used.